Introduction -renting as a contractor

 Many limited company contractors in all industries will stay away from home overnight for work reasons during the week.
-Many will opt for a hotel or B&B type accommodation however some will choose a contractor rental property.
+Basically, many will opt for a hotel or B&B type accommodation however some will choose a contractor rental property.

-Therefore, many contracting professionals who travel a fair distance will prefer to rent away from home in a either house or flat or stay in a hotel, rather than commuting.
+Therefore, many contracting professionals who travel a fair distance will prefer to rent away from home in either a temporary house or flat, or stay in a hotel, rather than commuting back and forth to work.
 When you compare the cost to staying in a property overnight, the latter can cost much more.

 If you follow the guidelines above, you can claim the temporary accommodation costs as travel expenses through your UK company.
 In turn, the cost of renting a house or flat on contract will be tax-deductible expenses for your business.
-Therefore, your company will save Corporation Tax (CT) at 19% or 25% against its annual CT bill, depending on whether your company is small or large (see our Corporation Tax guide for details).
+Therefore, when you are renting as a contractor, your company will save Corporation Tax (CT) at 19% or 25% against its annual CT bill, depending on whether your company is small or large (see our Corporation Tax guide for details).